Causes of Bone Loss: Alcohol Osteoporosis , Osteopenia

 heart disease and osteoporosis, but it may increase their risk slightly

 of breast cancer."
-(Note: "drink a little bit" means no more than one
+Please note: "drink a little bit" means no more than one

-drink a day; seven ounces of liquor a week. )
+drink a day; seven ounces of liquor a week.
+(From interview with Professor Curt Ellison of Boston University's School of Medicine.)

 - "The effect of moderate alcohol